thegenius/taitan/README.md

 automated human checking with no pain

 - **Anthentication**(verifying who a user is)
+Every request auth must check by redis or database is a heavy burden for server.
+JWT force the client to prove themselves, this is the right way, but what about Logout.
+JWT, not redis or database based.
+Only use database + mem-cache for logout.
 [1] check who are you! forbid almost all api-endpoint expect specific ones.
 [2] Modern single Sign-On(SSO) with iframe based way, without ancient cookies.
 [3] register and login/logout

 - **Authorization**(verifying what they have access to)
+classic Role-Based-Access-Control(RBAC) is designed for **Enterprise**, not open community.
+For normal customers, Resource-Based-Access is the right one.
 [1] super powerful api-endpoint limited to special roles(admin or system)
 [2] normal user live with resource-based access control
 [2.1] write control